casys-kaist/jos/LAB2.md

 </p>

 <p>
 Create a compressed LAB2_[Team_Number].tar file containing all the files and sumbit in KLMS.
+(Only 1 student should submit the file for each team.)
 Make sure that your code runs successfully in the given kcloud VMs.

 We will be grading your solutions with a grading program.
 You can run make grade to test your solutions with the grading program.
 </p>